uel/mlops-piano-video/reports/README.md

 1. Cloud Storage - to store the data input for training and to save the model after training.
 The model was then taken from a bucked and served to a Cloud Function for deployment.
 2. Cloud Build - used to build docker images from the github repository in a continuos manner using the trigger for the autobuild as the push to main branch of our repo and the build is done using a cloudbuild.yaml file.
 Forms part of CI.
 3. Artifact/Container Registry - the docker images were saved in the Artifact Registry after the images were built using Cloud Build.
 The images could be accessed from the registry to initiate a new VM to do computations.
-4. Compute Engine - was used to obtain a VM to perform training on the model.
+4. Compute Engine - was used to obtain a VM to perform training on the model.job
 7. Vertex AI - a better alternative for training the model in the cloud.
 Could start custom VMs, train the model, finish the training and close the created VM.
 We used Vertex AI to train the model.
 5. Cloud Functions - we used a simple Cloud Function to deploy the model.
 The cloud function accessed the saved model from the bucket and displayed the image that was generated from the trained model.
 6. Cloud Run - we made an app using fastapi to enable a user to access the model.
 The objective of the using cloud run is to auto build the predict docker image and then deploy it automatically as well.
 The cloud run will use the same trigger as the cloud build i.e. pushing to the main branch of the repo. ---